-According to Sharma of Marwari Catalyst, an ecosystem comprises of right kind of mentors, founders with an attitude and grit of solving problems, and a society that encourages entrepreneurship.
+According to Sharma of Marwari Catalyst, an ecosystem comprises of the right kind of mentors, founders with an attitude and grit of solving problems, and a society that encourages entrepreneurship.
 “Right now, small cities lack these, but we are getting there.
-Investors come at last because without enough numbers of startups they won’t show interest to come on board,” he said.
+Investors come at last, in the list of priority, because without enough numbers of startups they won’t show interest to come on board,” he said.

 Small cities, bigger challenges

-A number of people KrASIA spoke with, said, tier 2 and 3 cities will take some time before a startup culture—the kind seen in Bengaluru, Mumbai, New Delhi, and Gurugram—becomes robust and people become used to the idea of startups as a legitimate business.
+A number of people KrASIA spoke with, said, tier-2 and tier-3 cities will take some time before a startup culture—the kind seen in Bengaluru, Mumbai, New Delhi, and Gurugram—becomes robust and people become used to the idea of startups being legitimate businesses.

 “Right now, it’s very difficult to make people understand what startups are and how they can be a good investment channel for HNIs.
 We have to sit with investors for days explaining the value tech startups can create for their investment 10 years down the line,” said Bagul.

-Saurabh Bhardwaj, founder of TechieNest, a Jaipur-based edtech company, believes local HNIs will start seeing value in us as they see how the kind of exits investors have got from other startups that are well known in the industry.
+Saurabh Bhardwaj, founder of TechieNest, a Jaipur-based edtech company, believes local HNIs will start seeing value in startups from smaller cities.

 However, Sharma has a different take on this.

-Sharma said, VCs in his network are worried about a different kind of migration.
+Sharma said investors in his network are worried about a different kind of migration.
 Due to the lack of an ecosystem, a few startups, after finding the product-market fit, choose to move to Bengaluru or Mumbai as the talent pool in these regions is way more than small cities.

 “We know that if the ecosystem is not mature they will go to the bigger cities.
 But we tell our founders that if you have to move, go to a bigger city.
 Why go to Bangalore or Delhi, when you can go to Singapore or Hong Kong.”